tetsuo13/home-assistant-config/README.md

 # Other Noteable Configurations

-The [Cookbook](https://www.home-assistant.io/cookbook/) at Home Assistant's web site was extremely helpful in seeing how others got started however below is a list, in no special order, of other configurations that were particularly inspiring:
+The [examples](https://www.home-assistant.io/examples/) at Home Assistant's web site were extremely helpful in seeing how others got started however below is a list, in no special order, of other configurations that were particularly inspiring:

 * https://github.com/klaasnicolaas/Smarthome-homeassistant-config
 * https://github.com/geekofweek/homeassistant